hhm970/c10-games-tracker-project/database/README.md

 ## Description

-> This Folder is responsible for defining and creating the tables in our database.
+This Folder is responsible for defining and creating the tables in our database.

 ## Requirements
 There are no requirements for this folder.

 ## Environment Variables
-In order to run the scripts you will need the following environment variables:
+In order to run the scripts you will need the following environment variables, in a *.env* file:

 - DB_PASSWORD
 - DB_NAME